Posted on 1 Comment

 Was able to attend numerous Community Transmissions.
 These were always a Blessing.

 The community owned land (with a sizable garden) on Oak Creek (downstream from Red Rock Crossing).
 There was an old stone cabin there, not far from the creek.
 I was, for a time, able to live in that cabin.
 We had many critters there (at the garden): goats, horses, pot-belly pigs, chickens, emus, peacocks (beautiful of course, but too loud at the wrong time of day).
-There was even a baby javelina (which Kamon, our head gardener had stolen from under the noses of his parents.
+There was even a baby javelina (which Kamon, our head gardener, had stolen from under the noses of his parents.
 He called him ‘Pigrut’ / (pig-rat because javelinas, while they LOOK like pigs, are actually descended from rodents) Anyway Pigr’t (just a little guy) would every day be there in the middle of our circle, at our Morning Prayer.
 As to whether he prayed with us, I don’t know.
 But it was pretty heavenly, I thought.

 For a couple years my main job was to Teach the Little boys (ages 4-6 There were no little girls in this age group).
 We would often go ‘walk-about’: I’d teach them what could be eaten.
 (They liked doing this) I told them they must NOT eat any bugs – without roasting them first — because of parasites.
 I taught them how to tie their shoes.
 I made up a song (and taught it to them; I accompanied on guitar) to teach them the Days of the Week.
 Taught them how to use carpentry hand tools (and a drill press).
 I would take them (in a van) to Art Galleries, or to the Library.
 I read them stories (such as “The Animal Family”) Best job I ever had.